sanjaikumarv/interview-preparation-docs/Next-js.md

 ## What are API Routes in Next.js?

- API Routes are used to create backend endpoints within a Next.js app.
+ API Routes are used to create backend api endpoints within a Next.js app.
 These are defined inside the pages/api/ directory.

 ## What is getStaticProps and getServerSideProps?